 Mega Man (known in Japan as Rockman, and not to be confused with the PC and Game Gear games of the same name) is a side-scrolling action platformer developed and published by Capcom for the Nintendo Entertainment System on December 17 1987 (in Japan and North America) and May 1990 (in Europe).

 It is the first game in the long-running franchise of the same name, establishing the basic criteria of robotic protagonist Mega Man venturing through a set of tricky levels (filled with never-ending robotic troops and deadly traps) in any order.
 Along the way, he absorbs a new weapon or ability from each of the bosses he defeats (all of which have a weakness to another boss's weapon), leading him to a final confrontation with the game's antagonist.

 Set in the year 20XX, players control Mega Man, a humanoid robot created alongside seven others (each designed by genius Dr. Light for a specific industrial task, with the exception of housekeeping robot Roll).
-When Dr. Light's assistant, Dr. Wily, takes control of the robots (with the exception of Mega Man and Roll) with plans to take over the world, it's up to Mega Man to venture through Monsteropolis, dispose of the rogue robots, and stop the plans of the evil roboticist.
+When Dr. Light's assistant, Dr. Wily, takes control of the robots with plans to take over the world (forgetting about Mega Man and Roll), it's up to Mega Man to venture through Monsteropolis, dispose of the rogue robots, and stop the plans of the evil roboticist.

 Mega Man is a traditional side-scrolling action platforming game, starring the titular robot.
 His goal is to reach the end of each stage, traversing hazards and defeating enemies with his Mega Blaster (the default weapon, renamed Mega Buster in Mega Man 4).
 The end boss of each stage is called a Robot Master, of which there are six.